Paranoid2droid/cv/index.md

 Hi!
 I am a graduate student of [Institute of Acoustics, Chinese Academy of Sciences](http://english.ioa.cas.cn/){:target="_blank"}, majoring in audio signal processing.

 Besides the projects concerning on DSP implementation I am doing in work hours, I also have a mania for computer music and creative coding.
-I'm now scratching up [my Github page](https://github.com/Paranoid2droid){:target="_blank"} to share my ChucK codes, MAX/MSP projects ,and other things I built.
+I'm now starting up [my Github page](https://github.com/Paranoid2droid){:target="_blank"} from scratch to share my ChucK codes, MAX/MSP projects ,and other things I built.

 I'm also a music maker and multi-instrument player.
 I've released a few EPs and albums.
 You may check them on [my SoundCloud page](https://soundcloud.com/paranoid2droid){:target="_blank"}.